If you want a fun way to get in your golden milk, give these golden milk gummies a try. They’re tasty, easy to eat, and

 Roby is currently fighting off a cold.
 Since he’s basically irresistible, I’ve been sneaking kisses in between his coughs and sneezes.
 Now that I write that out… it sounds pretty gross.

-To try and keep myself from getting a cold, I’ve been eating my gummy vitamins, taking probiotics and drinking my daily golden milk.
+To keep myself from getting a cold, I’ve been eating my gummy vitamins, taking probiotics, and drinking my daily golden milk.
 Roby’s not big on golden milk so, I came up with these concentrated golden milk gummies – they’re sweet and small and fun to eat.
 This is the perfect way to get a picky husband or picky kids to get their golden milk.

 Why drink golden milk?
 Or I suppose I should be asking, why eat golden milk gummies?

 I’m going to answer that question (that I asked) with a story (as usual).
 When I was a kid, my parents would make me turmeric milk when I wasn’t feeling well – like, if I was having a tummy ache or if I caught a cold.
 The spice cabinet is a pretty common go-to in Indian households when it comes to treating minor illnesses.
-And golden milk, also known as haldi ka doodh, is a known ancient healing remedy.
+And golden milk, also known as haldi ka doodh, is a known ancient home remedy.

 These gummies are made with a concentrated golden milk mixture.
-I normally don’t make my golden milk this strong if I’m going to be sipping on an entire cup (my golden milk recipe is in my Healthy Paleo Indian Food eBook).
+I normally don’t make my golden milk this strong if I’m going to be sipping on an entire cup.
 But since I eat just 1-2 of these a day, I want them to pack a punch of the golden spice.
 In addition to turmeric, I also added a good bit of ground ginger.
 My mom always makes me a strong ginger chai when I’m feeling sick, so I figured it only made sense to add ginger to these gummies.
-I also added a pinch of cardamom for flavor and a pinch of black pepper because it helps the body absorb the curcumin (source).
+I also added a pinch of cardamom for flavor and a pinch of black pepper because it’s supposed to help the body absorb the curcumin.